Northern Institute

 Prabhath Silva

-With over 18 years of experience as an Infantry Officer in the Sri Lankan Army and a BSc Management degree (defense studies), Prabhath has worked with the government in the aftermath of the civil war to rebuild the war-affected areas.
+With over 18 years of experience as an Infantry Officer in the Sri Lankan Army and a BSc Management degree (defence studies), Prabhath has worked with the government in the aftermath of the civil war to rebuild the war-affected areas.
 He has been involved in rehabilitation, resettlement, and reintegration programs in the country's remote and rural Northern and Eastern parts.
 This experience has inspired him to pursue a master’s degree in public administration, particularly interested in regional disparities and cross-sectoral planning.
 Prabhath is a result-oriented individual who is passionate about working in regional areas to improve the living standards of residents.

 Unveiling educational disparities: exploring the factors affecting the attainment rates of Year 12 among Aboriginal and Torres Strait Islander people in the Northern Territory.